Research

 Books

-Crime, Insecurity, and Community Policing: Experiments on Building Trust, under contract with Cambridge University Press (with Graeme Blair and Jeremy Weinstein eds).
+Crime, Insecurity, and Community Policing: Experiments on Building Trust, Cambridge University Press (forthcoming September 2014) (With Graeme Blair and Jeremy Weinstein eds).

 Alliance Formation in Civil Wars, Cambridge University Press, 2012